rafaelcorreia94870/tese/notes/maps.md

 - [x] Map (one input, one function) writes in place
 - [x] Map (one input, one function, one output)

-- [ ] Map (two inputs, one function) writes in place of the first input
+- [x] Map (two inputs, one function) writes in place in all inputs
 - [ ] Map (two inputs, one function, one output)

 generic of the above
-- [ ] ⏳ In progress ... ⏳ Map (many inputs, one function) writes in place of the first input
+- [x] Map (many inputs, one function) writes in place in all inputs
 - [ ] Map (many inputs, one function, one output)

 - [ ] ⏳ In progress ... ⏳ Map (one input, many functions) writes in place (fog)